izou3/TypingTestGame/README.md

 ### Installation
 1. Clone the Repository

-2. Install npm dependencies by navigating to the `/TypingSpeedGame` main directory and running the npm command `npm install` ` $ cd /TypingSpeedGame`
+2. Install npm dependencies by navigating to the `/TypingSpeedGame` main directory and running the npm command ` $ cd /TypingSpeedGame`
 `$ npm install`

 3. Run the npm start command to serve the site locally on `http://localhost:3000`

+### MySQL SetUp
+1. Will need to setup a MySQL server or use an existing one

+2. Create a database called TypingGame
+`CREATE DATABASE TypingGame`

+3. Execute the following commands to create the table to be rendered on the app `USE TypingGame
+CREATE TABLE users(
+ID INT NOT NULL AUTO_INCREMENT,
+First_Name VARCHAR(20),
+Last_Name VARCHAR(20),
+Email VARCHAR(50),
+High_Score TIME,
+PRIMARY_KEY(ID)
+);`

+4. Navigate to `/server/functions/dbCreds.js` and enter the SQL server credentials there